JvanKatwijk/dab-cmdline/README.md

 DAB-CMDLINE is a DAB decoding program completely controlled through the command line.
 The program is derived from the DAB-rpi and the sdr-j-DAB programs, however, no use is made of any GUI package.
-It can be considered the GUI-less equivalent to the Qt-DAB program, that was also derived from its predecessors DAB-rpi and sdr-j-DAB programs.
+It can be considered the GUI-less equivalent to the Qt-DAB program, that was also derived from its predecessors, the  DAB-rpi and sdr-j-DAB programs.

 ===========================================================================
 There is an obvious need - at least one that I have - to experiment with other (forms of) GUI(s) for a DAB handling program, using the same mechanism - preferably the same code - to handle the DAB data stream.
 That is why a choice was made to pack the full DAB handling as a library.